How's Your FICO?

-The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
-Most people usually have a score of 600, but scores range from 300 to 850.
-Since we've experienced an economic downturn, however, some borrowers have seen their score lowered after underemployment, delinquent credit card accounts, or credit card accounts closed by the lender due to inactivity.
-Some of the factors in summing up your FICO score are:
+The Fair Isaac Company bases your FICO score on the summary of your total credit history.
+Most people traditionally have a score of 600, but scores are tiered from 300 to 850.
+With the change in the economy, however, some people have seen their score drop by hundreds of points because of job loss, delinquent credit card accounts, or credit card accounts that were closed because they don't carry a balance.
+Some of the factors in deciding your FICO score are:

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 - Payment History — How often do you make late payments?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
 Your credit score gives lenders a view of what type of borrower you'll be based solely on your credit history.
 You'll need a score of at least 740 to get a decent interest rate.
 You can qualify for a mortgage with a lower score, but the interest accumulated over time could be more than double the amount of someone with a higher credit score.

 We're used to working with all levels of FICO scores.
 Call us at 8505856466 and we can help you get on the right track to the home of your dreams.

 You want a better score, but how do you get there?
 Building your FICO score takes time.
 It can be rare to make a significant change in your FICO score with quick fixes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
 The most important thing is to know your FICO score.
 Here are some methods to improve your credit score:

 - Pay on time.
 Delinquent payments drastically lower your credit score.
 It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
 Yes, it takes longer to restore your credit with payment history, but it's the surest way to show that you're responsible enough to make payments to a lender.